ozdemirht/generative-ai/RAG0/Readme.md

 these changes as a system configuration data in a secure hub (like [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html)).

+**Cost of change** is an important criteria to verify in each step of SDLC.
+Our processes should be biased towards avoiding **cascaded changes** in these systems.

+**Pace of change** in technical capabilities will drive the modernization activities as long as it is within the organization's cadence to absorbing such changes.
+If it becomes too frequent, then finding good ROI to convince CFO to sign off these modernization efforts will be a challenge.
+At this point, it will depend on the company's appetite to stay with the older stack.

 ## Advanced RAG

 Advanced RAG introduces additional steps to ingestion and inferencing pipelines for